-- Ratnasambhava – is known as the “Jewel Born One” and his element is earth which embodies the aggregate of feeling.
-Buddha Ratnasambhava displays the Varada “Gift Giving” mudra as an expression of generosity.
-Additionally, Ratnasambhava is the Buddha of equanimity and his color is yellow.
-Meditation on the color yellow is believed to transform the delusion of pride into the wisdom of sameness.
+- Ratnasambhava — the “Jewel-Born One,” Ratnasambhava embodies the aggregate of feeling and his element is earth.
+He displays the Varada mudra (gift-giving) as an expression of his boundless generosity.
+His color is yellow and he is the Buddha of equanimity.
+Meditation on yellow is said to transform the poison of pride into the wisdom of sameness.

-- Amitabha – is the ruler of his western pure land Sukhavati.
-The mudra used by Amitabha Buddha is the Dhyani “meditation” mudra.
-Additionally, the wisdom of Amitabha Buddha is discriminating awareness, his element is fire and his color is red.
-Devotees believe that meditation on the color red can transmute the poison of attachment to the wisdom of discernment.
+- Amitabha — the “Infinite Light,” Amitabha presides over the western pure land of Sukhavati.
+He displays the Dhyana mudra (meditation) and his wisdom is discriminating awareness.
+His element is fire and his color is red.
+Meditation on red is said to transmute the poison of attachment into the wisdom of discernment.

-- Amoghasiddhi – encourages devotees to be fearless because they are under the protection of the Dharma teachings.
-As a result, he displays the Abhaya “protection” mudra.
-Amoghasiddhi embodies the aggregate of mental formations and his color is green.
-Additionally, his consort is the goddess of accomplishment – Green Tara.
-Indeed, Tibetan Buddhists believe that meditation on the color green can transmute the poison of jealousy into the wisdom of accomplishment.
+- Amoghasiddhi — the “Infallible Accomplisher,” Amoghasiddhi encourages practitioners to be fearless under the protection of the Dharma — there is nothing to fear in life or death.
+He displays the Abhaya mudra (protection and fearlessness) and embodies the aggregate of mental formations.
+His color is green and his consort is Green Tara, the goddess of swift activity and accomplishment.
+Meditation on green is said to transmute the poison of jealousy into the all-accomplishing wisdom.

 pascal poirel (verified owner) –